Primordial black holes from an inflationary potential valley

 To produce PBHs with observationally interesting abundance in inflation, the primordial curvature perturbations and the power spectrum should be large enough.
-Roughly speaking, one needs a power spectrum as large as $\mathcal{O}(10^{-2})$ on scales that are much smaller than that of CMB.
-Therefore, even the non-detection of PBHs imposes constraints on the early universe.
-In slow roll inflationary models, PBHs can not be formed because the power spectrum is nearly scale invariant and keeps small on all scales.
+Roughly speaking, one needs a power spectrum as large as $\mathcal{O}(10^{-2})$ on scales that are much smaller than that of cosmic microwave background (CMB).
+Therefore, even the nondetection of PBHs imposes constraints on the early Universe.
+In slow roll inflationary models, PBHs cannot be formed because the power spectrum is nearly scale invariant and keeps small on all scales.
 It was considered in \cite{Garcia-Bellido:2017mdw,Ezquiaga:2017fvi,Germani:2017bcs,Motohashi:2017kbs} that inflation models with a quasi-inflection point, known as the ``ultra slow roll" (USR) inflation, could amplify the curvature perturbations and generate PBHs on small scales.
 This kind of potential includes a rather flat region in which the slope $V'(\phi)\simeq 0$.
 When inflaton passes though the plateau, the slow roll parameter $\epsilon$ decreases exponentially and $\eta\simeq-6$.
 This makes the curvature perturbations and the power spectrum grow exponentially.
-The success of this kind of models relies on fine tuning of the theory parameters, so that the potential is flat enough to produce PBHs on small scales and be consistent with the CMB observations on large scales.
+The success of this kind of model relies on fine-tuning of the theory parameters, so that the potential is flat enough to produce PBHs on small scales and be consistent with the CMB observations on large scales.
 Nevertheless, one should note that the ``deceleration" of inflaton is not necessary to amplify the curvature perturbations.